 Form I-693, officially named “Report of Medical Examination and Vaccination Record,” is required for the exam.
 The doctor provides the result of the exam in this document.

-Most doctors provide a copy of the form, but you need to bring your copy of the document.
+Most doctors provide a copy of the form, but you must bring your copy.
 Ensure you have the latest updated version of the document.

 What is checked during the U.S. Immigration Medical Exam?